JLuc/scribus-project-manager/README.md

 * optionnaly state that some attribut should remain unchanged when using -set option

 Other not so usefull features :
-* smart merge of SLAs (manage styles, masterpages and other conflicts) (usefull since merge of SLA is one of scribus Most Annoying Bug, but complex and not so usefull with this project manager)
+* smart merge of SLAs (manage styles, masterpages and other conflicts) (usefull since merge of SLA is one of scribus Most Annoying Bug, but complex and not so usefull with the help of this project manager)

 ## Rules when proposing a script or push request for this repo
 * name of the script should be self-understandable and should give hints as what the script does